-In this article you will find details on all the things you need to know about choosing a hard drive.
+In this article, you will find details on all the things you need to know about choosing a hard drive.
 You will also find the best recommendations.
-Without further ado, let us look at what makes the best SSD for Macbook Pro.
+Without further ado, let us look at what makes the best SSD for MacBook Pro in 2020.

 What is your Macbook pro controller type?

-The disk controller of your Macbook Pro will determine what kind of SSD it is you can use.
-To find out what the controller for your Macbook is follow these steps:
+The disk controller of your MacBook Pro will determine what kind of SSD it is you can use.
+To find out what the controller for your MacBook is following these steps:

 1. Click on the Apple icon at the top left.